priya27022002/priya27022002/README.md

 - 🔭 I’m currently working on [frontend development](https://github.com/priya27022002)

-- 🌱 I’m currently learning *Cloud architecture*
+- 🌱 I’m currently learning *Backend development*

-- 👯 I’m looking to collaborate on *Machine Learning projects*
+- 👯 I’m looking to collaborate on *Frontend develpment*

 - 🤝 I’m looking for help with *Blockchain*

 - 👨‍💻 All of my projects are available at [https://github.com/priya27022002](https://github.com/priya27022002)

-- 💬 Ask me about *React,angular,Node*

 - 📫 How to reach me *priyajagatheeswaran2002@gmail.com*